andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   gcc back ends: the part that generates machine code for various processors

 # H ###################################################################################
+@### Heap (low-level programming) ###@
+*   stores reference type objects like strings or objects
+    *   also stores the references themselves, as well as the data being referenced
+*   all currently accessible data is connected in some way (by any number of connections) to the 'root'
+    *   root ━▷ Obj1 ━▷ Obj4 ━▷ Obj5
+        ┃ ┃
+        ▽  `━▷ Obj3
+       Obj2

+*   objects on the heap can reference other objects on the heap
+    *   some objects only connect to the 'root' via their connection to another object
+        *   root ━▷ Object_A ━▷ Object_B
+            *   Object_B only connects to the root via its connection to Object_A

+*   Actions that place items on the heap:
+    *   const someInstance = new SomePrototype
+    *   AdminUser.prototype = Object.create(User.prototype), returning an object literal from a function,

 @### Helper (class) [OOP] [FP] ###@
 *   a helper class is used internally to perform low-level "boilerplate" work with no specific business domain meaning